screwdriver-cd/guide/docs/user-guide/templates.md

 ## Finding templates

 To figure out which templates already exist, you can make a `GET` call to the `/templates` endpoint.
 See the [API documentation](./api) for more information.
-There should also be a `/templates` endpoint in the UI.
+There is also a `/templates` endpoint in the UI.